Last updated on March 23, 2023

 |NUMBER OF KARATS||PARTS OF GOLD||% OF GOLD PURITY||FINENESS|

-24k gold is pure gold, meaning all 24 parts in the gold are pure gold without traces of any other metals.
+24k gold is pure gold, meaning all 24 parts are pure gold without traces of any other metals.
 It is known to be 99.9% pure and has a bright yellow colour.
 There is no higher form of gold than 24k.
 Since it is the purest form of gold, 24k is more expensive than other types of gold.

 24k gold is softer and less durable compared to the gold of a lower karatage.
 Hence, it is not suitable for regular forms of jewellery such as engagement rings, earrings etc. However, gold of this purity level is widely used for coins, bars, electronics and medical devices.

 22k gold consists of 22 parts of pure gold and 2 parts of other metals such as silver, zinc, nickel and other alloys.
 This type of gold is commonly used in jewellery making in Southeast Asia, the Middle East and India.

 22k gold is a little harder and more durable than 24k gold due to mixed metals.
-However, you should be aware that although this type of gold is suitable for plain gold jewellery, it is not preferable for diamond and heavily studded jewellery as it is not durable enough for harder gemstones.
+However, be aware that although this type of gold is suitable for plain gold jewellery, it is not preferable for diamond and heavily studded jewellery as it is not durable enough for harder gemstones.

 21k gold consists of 21 parts of pure gold and 3 parts of other metals, or 87.5% of pure gold and 12.5% of other alloys.